d12frosted/elpa-mirror/gnu/denote-readme.txt

         interactively to create the file.
 The established link will then be targeting that new file.

+        If `TARGET' file does not exist, add the user input that was used to search for it to the history of the `denote-title-prompt'.
+The user can then retrieve and possibly further edit their last input, using it as the newly created note’s actual title.
+At the `denote-title-prompt' type `M-p' with the default key bindings, which calls `previous-history-element'.

         With optional `ID-ONLY' as a prefix argument create a link with just the file’s identifier.
 This has the same meaning as in `denote-link'.